Ra-Ni/COMP-445-LAB-2/README.md

 - The Version field refers to the request message's version field.

 - The Status Code and Phrase fields are self created by the server.
-It is **required** for the server to have at least the following status codes and phrases:
+It is **required** for the server to have at least all of the following status codes and phrases:
     ```
     <Status Code : Phrase>